 Technique

-For further information on the art of digiscoping, I refer the reader to articles published in Birding World in 2002 (see references below), to the lavishly illustrated book A Close Up Look.
-Approaching Nature Through Digiscoping (ISBN 978-84-935232-6-8, Nayade Editorial, 2008) and to the information available at various web sites included in the ‘Web Links’ section of this site (especially birdforum.net).
+For further information on the art of digiscoping, I recommend articles published in Birding World in 2002 (see references below), and the lavishly illustrated book A Close Up Look.
+Approaching Nature Through Digiscoping (ISBN 978-84-935232-6-8, Nayade Editorial, 2008), plus the information available at various web sites included in the ‘Web Links’ section of this site (especially birdforum.net).
 Successful digiscoping is not easy, but patience and practice, together with application of traditional photographic skills, can reap rewards.
-As a guide, in the digiscoping gallery, I include a summary of the in-camera technical information (Exif data) alongside each shot.

 References